 Valentine’s Day Color Change Chem Demo

-This is a fun color change chemistry demonstration, just right for Valentine’s Day.
-Take a pink solution and watch it turn colorless upon heating.
+The hot and cold reaction is a fun color change chemistry demonstration, just right for Valentine’s Day.
+Make a pink solution and watch it turn colorless upon heating.
 When the solution cools it becomes pink again.
 Here’s what you do:

 Prepare the Hot and Cold Valentine Solution